derickr/derickrethans-articles/202606091130-the-other-side-of-the-firehose.rst

 Although all of these issues where indeed bugs that I now have fixed, I don't think any of them can be classified even as having a ``low`` security impact.

-But there was a whole host of other issues with these reports — particularly how they were tested, and how minimal, and sometimes incomplete, the implementation of the fixes was.
+But there was a whole host of other issues with these reports.
+The reports themselves can be unnaturally verbose — and also fairly alarmist using terms like "victim" and "attacker".
+The tests that were present in the reports were often minimal, and sometimes incomplete, and so were some of their suggested fixes.

+The humans forwarding the reports took care not to flood the issue tracker with reports out of the blue, and reached out to me first.
+They've also been helpful discussing the reported issues.

-The first four were reported by `Ilia Ashanetsky <https://ilia.ws/>`_, a long time, and recently returned, contributor to PHP.
+The first four cases were reported by `Ilia Alshanetsky <https://ilia.ws/>`_, a long time, and recently returned, contributor to PHP.

 The first report, `#2421 <https://bugs.xdebug.org/2421>`_, deals with sending wrong option characters with commands through the DBGp protocol, that an IDE and Xdebug use to communicate.

-Xdebug would allocate an array for 27 of these, representing the 26 lower case letters of the latin alphabet, and the ``-`` character.
+Xdebug would allocate an array for 27 of these, representing the 26 lower case letters of the Latin alphabet, and the ``-`` character.
 What Xdebug did not do is to make sure the option letters were indeed in the range ``[a-z-]``, and would happily accept ``-@`` or ``-\x00``.
 This makes it possible to overwrite a few points.